In this tutorial, we are going to discuss the Java Collection Framework and the key interfaces in it.

 The List interface provides the functionality to store and manage a sequence of items.
 It extends the Collection interface.
 Some of the significant features of the List interface include:

-- Ability to access(read) or add(insert) elements at specific positions in a list.
+- Ability to access(read) or add(insert) elements at specific positions in a list using the appropriate index value of those positions.

 Ability to insert duplicate elements into a list.

-Availability of methods inherited from the Collection interface and additional methods to manage lists.
+Availability of methods from the Collection interface and additional methods to manage lists.

 Methods in the List Interface